textileio/community/docs/hub/buckets.md

 ![[Read CLI docs for Buckets](/hub/cli/tt_bucket).](/images/tt-cli/tt_bucket_init.png)

+!!! info
+    Bucket names are unique to a developer and within an Org.
+They are not globally unique.**

+!!! warning
-> *Be careful creating a bucket in a root directory, because all children directories will linked to that bucket.
-To move or remove a bucket's link to a directory, edit, move or delete the `.textile/config.yml` file (it will be a hidden folder in the bucket's directory)*
+    Be careful creating a bucket in a root directory, because all children directories will linked to that bucket.
+To move or remove a bucket's link to a directory, edit, move or delete the `.textile/config.yml` file (it will be a hidden folder in the bucket's directory)

 ### Shared Buckets

 You can create Buckets to share with all members of an organization.
 To do so, simply initialize an Org first and then initialize a Bucket using the `--org` flag, specifying the name of the Org you want to share the bucket with.
 For example `tt bucket init --org nasa`.
 All members of the Org will be able to push and pull files to and from the shared Bucket.
 [Read more about creating Orgs](/hub/accounts#organizations).

+!!! info
-> *to check which org a bucket is registered with, examine the `.textile/config.yml` file (it will be a hidden folder in the bucket's directory)*
+    to check which org a bucket is registered with, examine the `.textile/config.yml` file (it will be a hidden folder in the bucket's directory)

 ## Publishing content